 - Less meat, more vegetables.
 Traditionally, meat in the countries of the Mediterranean region was a festive, not an everyday meal.

 - Frequent fish and seafood eating.
-Marine sources of protein in the Mediterranean diet play the role of a substitute for meat, so they are eaten quite often.
+As a matter of fact, marine sources of protein in the Mediterranean diet play the role of a substitute for meat.
+For this reason, so they are eaten quite often.

 - High consumption of fresh fruit, vegetables, legumes, nuts, and whole grains.
-The constant presence of vegetable and vegetarian dishes on the Mediterranean table is conditioned by a good climate.
+The constant presence of vegetable and vegetarian dishes on the Mediterranean table is due to a good climate.
 Fresh fruit is a daily dessert in this diet.

-- Average consumption of milk products.
+- The average consumption of milk products.
 The main milk products that are consumed in the Mediterranean countries are cheese and yogurt.
 Thus, it is no coincidence that these countries have the largest variety of cheeses in the world.

 - Moderate alcohol consumption.
 Residents of the Mediterranean region, as a rule, drink regularly, but little by little.
 Usually, they have one or two glasses of wine at lunch and dinner.